beele/JambiLight/README.md

 Libraries:
 - Guava (more information here => http://code.google.com/p/guava-libraries/)
 - ControlsFX (more information here => http://fxexperience.com/controlsfx/)
+- JavaCV (more information here => https://github.com/bytedeco/javacv)
 - JSSC (more information here => https://code.google.com/p/java-simple-serial-connector/wiki/jSSC_examples)
 - RXTX (more information here => http://rxtx.qbang.org/wiki/index.php/Main_Page)

-	The lib folder included in the java source code only contains the dependencies not found on a maven repository.
+	The lib folder included in the Java source code only contains the dependencies not found on a maven repository.
 The build scripts will place those libraries as dependencies in your local m2 storage!

 	JSSC:
 	No special steps have to be taken to get the JSSC serial communication working.